OctopusDeploy/blog/blog/2021-07/introduction-to-hcl-and-hcl-tooling/index.md

 [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is currently one of the most popular editors and it’s offered for free by Microsoft.
 VS Code has extensions that add additional functionality to the base editor.
 These include:

-- An [HCL extension exists](https://marketplace.visualstudio.com/items?itemName=wholroyd.HCL) to offer proper language colorization.
+- An [HCL extension](https://marketplace.visualstudio.com/items?itemName=wholroyd.HCL) to offer proper language colorization.
 - The [Terraform extension](https://marketplace.visualstudio.com/items?itemName=4ops.terraform) that also adds HCL support, despite being named for one of the Hashicorp tools.
 This extension offers syntax highlighting and basic validation.

-The [Atom editor](https://atom.io/) is an alternative editor to VS Code which is also popular.
+The [Atom editor](https://atom.io/) is an alternative editor to VS Code and is also popular.
 It offers an [HCL syntax highlighting](https://atom.io/packages/language-hcl) package as well.

 ## HCL processing and tooling in other languages